Replicable Reinforcement Learning: Experiments

 \section{Experiments}

-While our theoretical bounds have sample complexity overhead from the introduction of replicability, we would like to analyze the actual requirements in practice.
+While our asymptotic bounds have sample complexity overhead from the introduction of replicability, we would like to analyze the actual requirements in practice.
 We introduce a simple MDP in Figure~\ref{fig:policy_difference} that contains several ways of reaching the two goals.
 We analyze the impact of the number of calls to $\parallelsampling$ on replicability for $\rpvi$.
-In theory, our dependence on the number of calls is not logarithmic with respect to $|\states||\actions|$ but we would like to see if can draw a sample that is considerably smaller, maybe even on the order of the logarithmic requirement.
+In theory, our dependence on the number of calls is not logarithmic with respect to $|\states||\actions|$ but we would like to see if can draw a sample that is much smaller, maybe even on the order of the logarithmic requirement.
 We choose accuracy $\varepsilon = 0.02$, failure rate $\delta = 0.001$ and replicability $\rho = 0.2$.
-The number of calls that would be required by standard $\pvi$ is at most $m \approx 13000$ (ignoring $\gamma$ factors).
+The number of calls that would be required by standard Phased Q-learning is at most $m \approx 13000$ (ignoring $\gamma$ factors).
 We take several multiples of $m$ and measure the fraction of identical and unique value functions, treating the $\rstat$ $\rho_{SQ}$ as a hyperparameter.

-The results are presented Figure~\ref{fig:exp_results}, revealing that the number of samples needed to replicably produce the same value function can be several orders of magnitude lower than suggested by our bounds.
-We also find that a significantly larger $\rho_{SQ}$ for every statistical query call is feasible, which also allows for fewer samples.
+The results are presented Figure~\ref{fig:exp_results}, revealing that the number of samples needed to replicably produce the same value function can be several orders of magnitude lower than suggested by our bounds and that it is feasible to use a larger $\rho_{SQ}$ than theoretically required.
+This should allow us to scale to more complex problems in the future.
 The algorithm quickly produces a small set of value functions that may not be identical but, with a little more data, minor differences are removed.
 Note that using a replicable procedure naturally incurs overhead, which is expected.
 However, the overhead is significantly better than the theoretically required sample-size with squared $|\states||\actions|$ dependence.
-Replicability can be achieved with fewer samples, which should allow us to scale to more complex problems in the future.
+In the $\rstat$ procedure, taking smaller values for $\rho_{SQ}$ for a fixed sample should improve replicability at the cost of accuracy of query responses, by increasing the width of each subinterval of the partition so that there are fewer partition elements overall.
+The experiments highlight that, as long as sample sizes are sufficiently large and $\rho_{SQ}$ is chosen small enough, we achieve high replicability.

-\section{Related Work}
+\section{Related work}

 Our work builds upon the foundational ideas by~\citet{impagliazzo2022reproducibility}, who introduce formal notions of replicability that are strongly related to robustness, privacy, and generalization~\citep{BGHILPSS23, kalavasis2023statistical}.
 Building on these formal definitions of replicability, researchers have provided algorithms for replicable bandits~\citep{EKKKMV23} and replicable clustering~\citep{EKMVZ23}. \citet{ahn2022reproducibility} introduce algorithms for convex optimization using a slightly different notion of replicability.
 Our paper presents the first results for formally replicable algorithms in a control setting.